Platforms as Blackacres

 While writing this Article, I interviewed a journalist who writes stories about harmful technologies.
 To do this work, he gathers information from websites to reveal trends that online platforms would prefer to hide.
 His team has exposed how Facebook threatens people’s privacy and safety, how Amazon hides cheaper deals from consumers, and how Google diverts political speech from our inboxes.
 You’d think the journalist might want credit for telling these important stories, but he instead insisted on anonymity when we talked because his lawyer was worried he’d be confessing to breaking the law—to committing the crime and tort of cyber-trespass.

 Cyber-trespass law makes it illegal to access websites and gather information without a platform’s permission.
-Some courts treat all websites as “blackacres”—as enclaves of private property that platforms may govern much like people may exert dominion over their private land in the real world.
-This legal regime empowers platforms to selectively and arbitrarily grant and withhold their consent when people attempt to access their websites.
+Some courts treat all websites as “blackacres”—enclaves of private property that platforms may govern much like people may exert dominion over their private land in the real world.
+This legal regime empowers platforms to selectively and arbitrarily grant and withhold their consent whenever people attempt to access their websites.
 Platforms have long exercised these gatekeeper rights through their computer code, restricting access through authentication barriers like password gates.
-But cyber-trespass law empowers platforms to limit access through legal code, using their terms of service or cease-and-desist letters to deter people from gathering information for any reason whatsoever.
+But cyber-trespass law has empowered platforms to limit access through legal code, using their terms of service or cease-and-desist letters to deter people from gathering information for any reason whatsoever.

 Suggested Citation: Suggested Citation